SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-07-24-airline-overbooking.md

 indexing: true
 comments: true
 excerpt: Airlines overbook flights to maximize profits.
 But by how much should they overbook?
 Simulations can address this question!
-author: Mira Khare, Melanie Huynh, Cory Simon
+author: Mira Khare, Melanie Huynh, Arni Sturluson, Cory Simon
 ---

 Airlines [overbook](https://en.wikipedia.org/wiki/Overselling) flights to maximize profits.